 We expect to submit our application for development consent early next year (2021).
 The application will include a consultation report which will feature a summary of responses and will describe which suggestions we were able to incorporate.
 This will demonstrate how we have listened to feedback.

 Our application for development consent will be available to the public on the Planning Inspectorateâ€™s website after its submission.

 Please watch our video for more information on the Development Consent process.

 |August 2017||Preferred route announcement|

-|2019||Development Consent Order submitted.
-You will have further opportunity to comment on the scheme at this stage|
+|2021||Development Consent Order application submitted to the Planning Inspectorate.
+You'll have further opportunity to comment on the scheme at this stage|

-|2022||Open for traffic|
+|2024-5||Open for traffic|